Dancheg97/tradebits/README.md

 # Data model

 Here is a brief description of data types, that may be stored in dgraph.
-Graphql (the variation, that is used in dgraph) is used to describe stored data:
+Graphql (the variation, that is used in dgraph) is used to describe stored data.

+There are two main types of data in the system - branch and leaf.
+Leafs - are those pieces of data that describe current condition of the network, while branches describe the operations, that led to final condition.

+You can think about those entities (they might change with time) as a leafs:

 ```graphql
 type User {